 - Block unwanted noise: One of the best features rolled out as part of the new Google Meets update is the noise cancellation setting.
 Recording marketing material from home as well as holding meetings with clients and customers can be made really difficult by the irritating noise of passing traffic or construction, and Google has responded by introducing an intelligent feature which filters out those disturbing noises.
 If anything was perfect for recording branded messages at home, it’s this audio safety net.

-For many people, Zoom was an unfamiliar thing before the outbreak of Covid-19.
-Now, however, the platform is one of the most commonly used video conferencing platforms in the world.
+For many people, Zoom was an unfamiliar thing before the outbreak of a pandemic Now, however, the platform is one of the most commonly used video conferencing platforms in the world.
 Zoom allows your business or organisation to conduct meetings in a clear and efficient way without interruption.
 We’ve used this on occasion with clients, it’s proven to be highly convenient during quarantine.
 At ProfileTree, we love Zoom for its sleek and simple interface that is gorgeous and easier to use than any of the other products on the market.

 Learning to use Zoom takes no time at all, and the learning curve required to use the platform and its neat features is relatively short thanks to that sleek interface we mentioned.
 It’s also one of the easiest to actually set up and get going.
 It’s completely cloud native and allows you to connect and conduct meetings in a clear, undisturbed manner with very few interruptions.
 However, some of the more unique features like custom backgrounds and shareable join links really separate Zoom from its rivals and highlights it as one of the strongest video conferencing solutions on the market.